Novaira Junaid discussed about global economy with Nobel Laureates.

 Though no firm consensus was reached on a way forward, what was clear was that economists will be very busy long into the future.
 Tirole, for example, shared a key problem facing France and many other countries: “You have to rescue firms (…) but how do you select viable firms to restructure versus zombie firms?”

-And Willems brought up the question of whether underinvestment in health services and the public sector more generally is the key to a better pandemic response in future: “Should there be more investment in the public sector to make sure that we have a higher capacity level?” he asked.
+And Willems brought up the question of whether investment in health services and the public sector more generally is the key to a better pandemic response in future: “Should there be more investment in the public sector to make sure that we have a higher capacity level?” he asked.
 “It might be a way to restart the economy again.”

 With young economists like Junaid and Willems having to grapple with these questions and find solutions to the economic consequences of today’s pandemic and tomorrow’s crises, the debate ended with some words of wisdom from the Laureates, summed up best by Diamond: “I have a cardinal rule of advice to young researchers (…): Innovations come from the young people (…) not listening to the old people.”